junxit/us-congress-bills-114/bill.md

   >       - **(i)** *Uses of information* A Federal entity that receives cyber threat indicators or defensive measures shared through the Center or otherwise under this section from another Federal entity or a non-Federal entity—
   >         - **(I)** may use, retain, or further disclose such cyber threat indicators or defensive measures solely for cybersecurity purposes;
   >         - **(II)** shall, prior to such sharing, take reasonable efforts to remove information that can be used to identify specific persons and is reasonably believed at the time of sharing to be unrelated to a cybersecurity risk or incident, and to safeguard information that can be used to identify specific persons from unintended disclosure or unauthorized access or acquisition;
-  >         - **(III)** shall be deemed to have voluntarily shared such cyber threat indicators or defensive measures; and
+  >         - **(III)** shall be deemed to have voluntarily shared such cyber threat indicators or defensive measures;
-  >         - **(IV)** shall implement and utilize a security control to protect against unauthorized access to or acquisition of such cyber threat indicators or defensive measures.
+  >         - **(IV)** shall implement and utilize a security control to protect against unauthorized access to or acquisition of such cyber threat indicators or defensive measures; and
+  >         - **(V)** may not use such cyber threat indicators or defensive measures to engage in surveillance or other collection activities for the purpose of tracking an individual’s personally identifiable information.
   >       - **(ii)** *Protections for information* The cyber threat indicators and defensive measures referred to in clause (i)—
   >         - **(I)** are exempt from disclosure under section 552 of title 5, United States Code, and withheld, without discretion, from the public under subsection (b)(3)(B) of such section;
   >         - **(II)** may not be used by the Federal Government for regulatory purposes;